babel/rfcs/rfcs/0000-import-expression-ast-node.md

 }
 ```

-It encourages an incorrect mental model, as developers may think of `import()` as a function call.
-It is also problematic when we extend the current AST shape to support stage-1 [module attributes](https://github.com/tc39/proposal-module-attributes) (`import(moduleName, attributes)`) since the arguments (`moduleName` and `attributes` respectively) share the same semantics in the AST.
+When `@babel/parser` [supported](https://github.com/babel/babylon/pull/163) dynamic import, it was called `import-function` and shared similar syntax structure with `super` call that is parsed as `CallExpression[callee=Super]`.
+However, it encourages an incorrect mental model, as developers may think of `import()` as a function call.
+Besides, it was later syntactically limited to one argument, different from other call expressions.
+Last, it is also problematic when we extend the current AST shape to support stage-1 [module attributes](https://github.com/tc39/proposal-module-attributes) (`import(moduleName, attributes)`) since the arguments (`moduleName` and `attributes` respectively) share the same semantics in the AST.

 # Detailed design